A record number of Americans quit their jobs in September - KESQ

 Jobs particularly increased in the health care and sector and in state and local government.

+“The pace of people quitting across the labor market is remarkable,” Bunker said, “but the concentration among a few sectors is eye-popping.
+Quits are up the most in sectors where most work is in-person or relatively low paying.”

+The arts, entertainment and recreation sector saw the largest increase in quits, followed by other services and state and local government education.

-Employers hired 6.5 million people, while separations, which include voluntary quits, stood at 6.2 million.
+Employers hired 6.5 million people, while separations — which include voluntary quits — stood at 6.2 million.
+Compared with the huge number of jobs available, this underscores America’s worker shortage problem.

+As of September, the nation was still short 4.7 million jobs compared with February 2020, before the pandemic hit.
+Job creation slowed in August and September amid the threat posed by the Delta variant but sped up again in October, as last week’s jobs report showed.

 The-CNN-Wire